ElectronicRave/ES-Simple-Clean/README.md

 ## Home Screen

 - A     - Launch content
-- <- - Previnious system
+- LEFT  - Previnious system
-- -> - Next system
+- RIGHT - Next system
 - TOUCH - Access to all features

 ## Content Screen

 In this list you can see all content in the System, in this screen you can do several things by pressing different buttons:

 - A     - Launch content
 - B     - Goes back to the Home Page
-- <- - Previous system
+- LEFT  - Previous system
-- -> - Next system
+- RIGHT - Next system
 - TOUCH - Access to all features